argoproj-labs/argocd-operator/docs/SECURITY.md

 disclosure and for giving us appropriate time to react, analyze and develop a fix to mitigate the found security vulnerability.

-Please report vulnerabilities by e-mail to the following address:
+Please report vulnerabilities via e-mail to the following address:

 * argocd-operator-security@redhat.com